Ravenous (2017 film)

-Ravenous (Les Affamés) is a 2017 French-language Canadian horror film directed by Robin Aubert and starring Marc-André Grondin, Monia Chokri, Brigitte Poupart, Luc Proulx, Charlotte St-Martin and Micheline Lanctôt.
-The film depicts the residents of a small town in rural Quebec as they deal with an outbreak leading to an attack by zombie-like persons.
+Ravenous (Les Affamés) is a 2017 French-language Canadian horror film written and directed by Robin Aubert and starring Marc-André Grondin, Monia Chokri, Brigitte Poupart, Luc Proulx, Charlotte St-Martin and Micheline Lanctôt.
+The film depicts the residents of a small town in rural Quebec as they deal with an outbreak leading to an attack by zombie-like people.

 Ravenous was released to positive reviews for its social themes.
 It won the Toronto International Film Festival Award for Best Canadian Film and was nominated for five Canadian Screen Awards, including Best Motion Picture, winning Best Make-Up.